SP1R1T-5/SP1R1T-5/README.md

  I'm a Master's student in Digital Forensics & Cyber Security at the Univerity at Albany, specializing in Risk, Policy & Compliance.
  Collegiate Cybersecurity competitor in the Northeast with a focus on Windows Purple Team.

- Currently working as a Information Security Intern at Center for Internet Security (CIS)
+ Currently working as a Information Security Intern and Finally working on Side Projects!

 ---